Gilbert Mushangazhike Biography: Age, Children, Education, Career -Pindula, Local Knowledge

 Children

 In 2013, Gilbert Mushangazhike's son Busler, then aged 16, was playing football for Juventus in the South Africa junior league.[2]
-He also has another son.[3]
+He also has another son named Sizzla.[3]

 Marriage & Divorce